CyberDrain/Check/docs/settings/branding.md

 3. Make sure the URL starts with `https://`
 4. Verify the image file isn't too large
 5. Verify logo URLs are publicly accessible (if using external URL)
-6. Check image format (PNG, JPG, SVG supported)
+6. Check image format (PNG, JPG, ICO, SVG supported)
 7. Ensure image size is reasonable

 ### **Colors not applying:**